wbalmer/petitRADTRANS/docs/content/available_opacities.rst

 For some species such as CO and TiO, the contribution of all isotopologues is considered, following their natural abundance **on Earth**.
 Some secondary isotopologues are also available.
 This has been done because of a large natural abundance ratio between the isotopes of some elements (e.g. Ti), and/or because of the significant spectral contribution of secondary isotopologues at the considered resolution (e.g. 12CO/13CO).

 All ``c-k`` opacities referenced here have a resolving power of 1000 and cover **at least** wavelengths 0.3 to 50 µm.
+The actual wavelength coverage is given by looking at the full filenames in the table below.
-Pressure and temperature grids may vary.
-All of the opacities are sampled over 16 k-coefficients following the method described in `Baudino et al. (2015) <https://doi.org/10.1051/0004-6361/201526332>`_
+Pressure and temperature grids may vary and are thus treated on a per-species basis within pRT.
+All opacities are stored at 16 discrete g values of the cumulative opacity distribution function, per spectral bin, as desribed in `Mollière et al. (2019) <https://ui.adsabs.harvard.edu/abs/2019A%26A...627A..67M/abstract>`_, their Section 3.1.

-.. important:: Correlated-k tables with the extension ``.ktable.petitRADTRANS.h5`` from `ExoMol <https://www.ExoMol.com/>`_ can be used directly.
+.. important:: Correlated-k tables with the extension ``.ktable.petitRADTRANS.h5`` from `ExoMol <https://www.exomol.com/data/data-types/opacity/>`_ can be used directly.

 The available correlated-k opacities are listed below.
 When multiple source are available for a species, the recommended one is indicated in bold.